Gicotto/Java1.6.0_39_script/README.md

 # JavaAutomate
- Automate java rollbacks to 1.6.0_39

-Gameplan

-Automate java update to 1.6
+Automate java update to 1.6.0_39
-Using scripting to push commands through windows cmd to remote linux station
+Bash script to install java 1.6 and remove update alternatives